xeroc/python-graphenelib/docs/howto-exchanges.rst

 * API-0: `api.info()`, `api.get_*()`, ...
 * API-1: `api.ws_exec([call], callback)`

-To do so, we extend the default websockets protocol with
+To do so, we extend the default `GrapheneWebsocketProtocol` protocol with

 .. code-block:: python

     class GrapheneMonitor(GrapheneWebsocketProtocol) :
         def __init__(self) :
             super().__init__()

-and ..
+        def do_something(self, data) :
+            pass
+        def do_something_else(self, data) :
+            pass

+We make use of this class when connecting to the witness node:

 .. code-block:: python